Carol Kramer: Ethnoarchaeology research

 Kramer pioneered the technique of using data from living populations to answer archaeological questions called ethnoarchaeology.
 Kramer defined ethnoarchaeology as “archaeologically oriented ethnographic research designed to improve the understanding of relationships between patterned human behavior and elements of material culture."
-Kramer’s technique involved conducting ethnographic research to approach questions that archaeological data alone could not answer.
+Kramer's technique involved conducting ethnographic research to approach questions that archaeological data alone could not answer.
 Kramer conducted fieldwork during the rise of Processual Archaeology, and her research focused on processual questions and testing hypotheses related to spatial studies, socioeconomic classes, and activity patterns.
 This method was influenced by scientists utilizing cultural geography approaches at the College University of New York, including Gregory Johnson and Stephen Kowalewski.

 Kramer co-wrote Ethnoarchaeology in Action (2001) with Nicolas David, the first comprehensive text on ethnoarchaeology.
 In this text, David and Kramer detail the history, theory and practice surrounding ethnoarchaeology as an approach instead of a discipline, discussing theoretical implications of the archaeological field, providing examples of ethnoarchaeological practice, and discussing the ethics of ethnographic fieldwork.
-Ethnoarchaeology in Action(2001) was recognized as an important text in R. Alexander Bentley’s Handbook of Archaeological Theories and in Ian Hodder’s The Present Past: An Introduction to Anthropology for Archaeologists.
+Ethnoarchaeology in Action (2001) was recognized as an important text in R. Alexander Bentley's Handbook of Archaeological Theories and in Ian Hodder's The Present Past: An Introduction to Anthropology for Archaeologists.
 Alok Shrotriya notes in an article, “Ceramic Ethno-archaeology and its Applications,” that Kramer carried out ethnoarchaeological research specifically for studying ancient artifacts.

 Professional career

 Kramer began her teaching career in 1971 at Queens College.
 From 1974 to 1990, Kramer switched to teaching at Lehman College and then the Graduate Center at the City University of New York.
 In 1985, Kramer served as a visiting professor at Yale University.
-From 1986-1988, Kramer also taught courses at the University of Arizona supported by a National Science Foundation Visiting Professorship for Women.
+From 1986 to 1988, Kramer also taught courses at the University of Arizona supported by a National Science Foundation Visiting Professorship for Women.
 Kramer was invited by archaeological graduate students at the University of Arizona as part of a National Science Foundation program to fund academic leadership roles for women in departments with few female faculty members.

-Kramer became a Professor of Anthropology at the University of Arizona in 1990, teaching there until her death in 2002.
+Kramer became a professor of anthropology at the University of Arizona in 1990, teaching there until her death in 2002.
 Both Kramer and William Longacre, another faculty member at the University of Arizona, conducted ethnoarchaeology field work in the 1990s.
-Together, Kramer and Longacre helped to guide Louise Senior’s ceramic research published as “The Estimation of Prehistoric Values Cracked Pot Ideas in Archaeology,” in James Skibo, William Walker, and Axel Nielsen’s Expanding Archaeology (1995).
+Together, Kramer and Longacre helped to guide Louise Senior's ceramic research published as “The Estimation of Prehistoric Values Cracked Pot Ideas in Archaeology,” in James Skibo, William Walker, and Axel Nielsen's Expanding Archaeology (1995).

 Kramer presented her research widely at professional organizations.
 Kramer gave a 1994 Distinguished Lecture to the Archaeology Section of the American Anthropological Association titled “The Quick and the Dead: Ethnography in and for Archaeology."
 Nan Rothschild remarked that “her reputation was international; she was a frequent participant in French conferences and lectured in Europe and South Asia."
 Her last paper, titled “Boys and Girls Together” explored gendered roles involved in pottery creation in Rajasthan, which she presented at the Society of American Archaeology meeting in 2001.
 Kramer also served as an issue editor for the journal Expedition.